Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties: Introduction

+Little is known about the geometry and topology of Hessenberg Schubert varieties; see~\cite{CHL, HP} for more details.
+Recently, Insko, Precup, and Woo~\cite{IPW} investigated the smoothness of Hessenberg Schubert varieties defined as the closures of the intersections between a regular Hessenberg variety and Schubert cells associated with the Hessenberg function $h=(2,3,\dots,n,n)$.
+In contrast, our focus is on the smoothness of Hessenberg Schubert varieties defined as the intersections between a regular semisimple Hessenberg variety and Schubert cells for an arbitrary Hessenberg function $h$.
+In our setting, when $h=(2,3,\dots,n,n)$, the regular semisimple Hessenberg variety is the permutohedral variety, which is known to be a smooth toric variety \cite{DPS}; hence, every Hessenberg Schubert variety in this case is smooth.

-In this paper, we aim to extend the results (in Theorem~\ref{thm:known_smoothness}) regarding the characterization of the smoothness of Schubert varieties $\Omega_w$ to Hessenberg Schubert varieties $\Omega_{w, h}$.
-The Hessenberg variety $\Hess(S, h)$ is known to be a GKM variety and its GKM graph (denoted by $\Gamma_h$) is a subgraph of the GKM graph of the full flag variety, with the same set $\mathfrak S_n$ of vertices~\cite{DPS}.
-This defines a partial order on $\mathfrak S_n$, which we call the \emph{$h$-Bruhat order}.
-We first interpret the set $\Omega_{w, h}^T$, which has been shown in \cite{HP} as the interval $[w, w_0]$ in the Bruhat order for a generator~$w$, in terms of the $h$-Bruhat order.
-We use $[n]$ for the set $\{1, 2, \dots, n\}$.
+Since a Hessenberg Schubert variety $\Ow{w,h}$ is an irreducible component of $\Ow{w}\cap \Hess(S,h)$, if $\Ow{w}\cap \Hess(S,h)$ is smooth, then $\Owh{w}$ is also smooth, but the converse is not true~\cite[Example~6.5]{HLP}.
+In this paper, we aim to extend the results (in Theorem~\ref{thm:known_smoothness}) regarding the characterization of the smoothness of the Schubert varieties $\Omega_w$ to those for the Hessenberg Schubert varieties $\Omega_{w, h}$ by considering the smoothness of the intersections $\Omega_{w}\cap\Hess(S,h)$.

+The Hessenberg variety $\Hess(S, h)$ is known to be a GKM variety, and its GKM graph (denoted by $\Gamma_h$) is a subgraph of the GKM graph of the full flag variety, with the same set $\mathfrak S_n$ of vertices~\cite{DPS}.
+We define the \emph{$h$-Bruhat order} as the transitive closure of the following relation: